lverwimp/tf-lm/README.md

 # Options

+For more information on how to specify these options in a configuration file, see the README in config/.

 * Input units: words, characters, character n-gram or concatenated word and characters [1].
 * Train on sentence level (with all sentences padded until the length of the longest sentence in the dataset) or train on batches that may contain multiple sentences.
   * e.g. across sentence boundaries (default): "owned by \<unk\> & \<unk\> co. was under contract with <unk> to make the cigarette filters \<eos\> the finding probably"